 Moore's Law is often misquoted, with many people believing that it ordained a doubling of performance every 1-2 years.
 In truth, Intel's Gordon Moore predicted in 1965 that the number of transistors would double every year.
 In 1975, he revised his estimate to cover a two-year period.
 The performance increase from Lynnfield (2009) to Sandy Bridge (2011) was 10-50%, hardly a doubling, with most models closer to 10-20% improvement.
 Moore's Law substantially slowed down with the transition to a 22nm lithography, starting with Ivy Bridge (2012).
 The transition to 14nm lithography, starting with Broadwell (2014), caused Intel to revise the tick-tock model into a tick-tock-tock one.
 The transition to 10nm lithography promises to slow it even more.

-AMD just announced that it is licensing the design of its new Zen processor and SoC (system-on-chip) technology to THATIC (Tianjin Haiguang Advanced Technology Investment Co.
-Ltd.), with little being known regarding THATIC.
+AMD announced that it is licensing the design of its new Zen processor and SoC (system-on-chip) technology to Tianjin Haiguang Advanced Technology Investment Company (THATIC), a joint venture with China.
 This is something that Intel has never done, although it has partners in China and Israel, with Intel being the top private employer in Israel with many locations there.
 Worldwide, Intel has fifteen fabs and GlobalFoundaries has five.

 "Intel will give you a black box, but not the keys to the kingdom," Jim McGregor, principal analyst at Tirias Research, said.

-The industry press articles that parroted the report from IDG News Service referred to the technology as x86 when in fact that particular technology is owned by Intel (the term "x86" stems from Intel's 16-bit 8086 in 1978 and 32-bit 80386 in 1986).
-AMD's 64-bit extension of it, x86-64, a/k/a amd64, is more prevalent given that all current PC and server processors support it.
-Older PCs run x86 software because they have less than 4 GB of memory.
-Fedora 24 Server, due in June, will drop support for x86 (32-bit) software, CentOS (essentially a less formal, free Red Hat Enterprise Linux) has already dropped support for x86, and many other operating systems are following suit.
+The industry press articles that referenced the report from IDG News Service referred to the technology as x86 when in fact that specific technology is owned by Intel (the term "x86" stems from Intel's 16-bit 8086 in 1978 and 32-bit 80386 in 1986).
+AMD's 64-bit extension of it, x86-64, a/k/a amd64, is more important given that all current PC and server processors support it.
 AMD and Intel are tied together with golden handcuffs given that each licenses the other's IP.

 Both AMD and Intel are suffering from the shrinking PC market, though detachable tablets, i.e. tablets that double as laptops, may offer growth in the low single digits.
 Many people are still using five-year-old Intel Sandy Bridge or AMD era-equivalent Bulldozer and Piledriver processors with an SSD, with the days of PCs being overwhelmed by software a short time after sale long behind us.
 Intel has not done itself any favors with its naming scheme that mainly insiders appreciate.
 AMD reported that its Q1 2016 operating loss was $70 million, compared with a Q4 2015 operating loss of $99 million.